jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 6 Transitional provision relating to party donations received from same donor over $30,000
 Despite section 8 of the Electoral Amendment Act 2022, section 210C as in force immediately before 1 January 2023 continues to apply on and after that date in respect of all party donations received before the close of 31 December 2022.

+### Part 4 — Provisions relating to Electoral Amendment Act 2025

+### 7 Interpretation
+In this Part,—
+  - **amendment Act** means the Electoral Amendment Act 2025
+  - **commencement date** ,—
+    (a) in clauses 8 and 10, means the date on which this schedule comes into force; and (b) in clause 9, means 1 January 2026.

+### 8 Close of registration for by-election held between commencement date and next general election
+(1) This clause applies if a by-election is held—
+  (a) after the commencement date; and
+  (b) before the next general election.
+(2) Sections 60 and 88, as in force immediately before the commencement date, continue to apply in respect of the by-election.

+### 9 Application for registration of eligible political party made but not determined before commencement date
+(1) This clause applies if, before the commencement date,— (a) an application for registration of an eligible political party is made to the Electoral Commission under section 63; and
+  (b) the Electoral Commission has not determined the application.
+(2) The Electoral Commission must determine the application as if— (a) section 63(2)﻿(da) had not been inserted by section 59 of the amendment Act; and (b) section 71B had not been replaced by section 61 of the amendment Act.

+### 10 Hard copy special vote declaration forms printed before commencement date
+(1) This clause applies in respect of a special vote declaration form that is— (a) printed before the commencement date; and
+  (b) issued by an Issuing Officer to a person before 31 December 2027.
+(2) The special vote declaration form may provide for the collection of the person’s occupation despite section 83(2)﻿(e) being replaced by section 14 of the amendment Act.
+(3) A person who is issued with a special vote declaration form that provides for the collection of the details specified in subclause (2) need not provide those details.

 ## Schedule 1 — Provisions relating to Electoral Commission